 Legal Citation: IRC § 274(a) disallows entertainment deductions.

-Major change starting January 1, 2026: Meals provided on the employer's business premises for the convenience of the employer are no longer deductible at all.
+Major change starting January 1, 2026: Two categories of employer-provided food are no longer deductible at all under IRC Section 274(o):

 What changed: